CiscoMerchan/TEST02/README.md

    * Create a login function that render the “login.html” template.

    * Add an [url_for()](https://tedboy.github.io/flask/generated/flask.url_for.html) mapped to ‘login’ function in the anchor <a> tag, like this when the user clicks on Login
-      button the user will be redirect to ‘login.html’
+      button the user will be redirected to ‘login.html’

    - Refresh the browser and click on the Login button.